 Changes in Internal Controls.
-During the first quarter of 2019 we implemented new controls related to the adoption of ASU 2016-02, Leases (Topic 842) and related financial statement reporting.
-Other than the new controls surrounding ASU 2016-02, there has been no change in our internal control over financial reporting (as defined in Rules 13a-15(f) and 15d-15(f) promulgated under the Exchange Act) during our fiscal quarter ended March 31, 2019, that has materially affected, or is reasonably likely to materially affect, our internal control over financial reporting.
+There were no changes to our internal controls over financial reporting (as defined in Rules 13a-15(f) and 15d-15(f) promulgated under the Exchange Act) during our fiscal quarter ended September 30, 2019, that have materially affected, or are reasonably likely to materially affect, our internal controls over financial reporting.